ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 CS directly supports JSON and you can manipulate JSON arrays and objects as you might expect.
-Internally, however, JSON is represented merely by facts with special bits that indicate how to interpret the object field of the fact.
+Internally, however, JSON is represented merely by facts with special bits that indicate how to interpret the the fact.
 JSON distinguishes primitive values (true, false, numbers, null) from strings, whereas CS uses strings for all of them and tracks how JSON writes them using bits on the fact.
-Here
+Here are 2 JSON facts:
 ```
 	( jo-225 bluetoothdevice iPhone x2200 32 )
 	( ja-2 0 DUMPDATA x1200 32 ).
 ```
 The flags on these facts indicate that there are JSON facts (one a JSON object fact and one a JSON array fact).
 And that both have as their object value a JSON string.
 Unlike JSON which requires double quotes around all strings, CS requires no marker unless the string has internal blanks or double quotes.
-In which case, the field is written with backticks like:
+In which case, the text representation of the field is written with backticks like:
 ```
 	( jo-225 bluetoothdevice `iPhone is good` x2200 32 )
 ```
 so that we don't have to store fancy escape markers on various internal characters.
 The backtick is the character solely reserved for CS to use in a variety of ways, and any user input containing such will have theirs automatically convered to a regular quote mark.
 It applies to any fact field, JSON or not.
+Internally there is no backtick in the text string.
+It literally has the spaces.

-JSON objects and arrays are represented as synthesized dictionary entries with names like like `jo-5` or `ja-1025` for permanent JSON object or array and `ja-t7` for a transient array.
+JSON objects and arrays are represented as synthesized dictionary entries with names like like `jo-5` or `ja-1025` for permanent JSON object or array and `ja-t7` for a transient array ('o' for object, 'a' for array, 't' for transient).
 The data for that array or object always has it's name as the first fact field.
 The numbers are generated uniquely on the fly when the JSON composite is created.